 Joint Communiqué of the British-Irish Intergovernmental Conference

-A meeting of the British-Irish Intergovernmental Conference (BIIGC) took place at the Cabinet Office in London on 8 May 2019.
+A meeting of the British-Irish Intergovernmental Conference (BIIGC) took place at Farmleigh House, Dublin on 23 March 2022.

-The BIIGC was established under Strand Three of the Belfast/Good Friday Agreement “to promote bilateral co-operation at all levels on all matters of mutual interest within the competence of both Governments”.
+The Conference was established under Strand Three of the Belfast / Good Friday Agreement “to promote bilateral co-operation at all levels on all matters of mutual interest within the competence of the UK and Irish Governments”.

 The Conference discussed the following:

-It was agreed that the Conference would meet again in the coming months.
+It was agreed that the Conference should meet again in the coming months.